 challenged herself to paint, a venture that developed into

-developed from raw abstraction to figurative realism.
+from raw abstraction to figurative realism.
+Consistently

-online and at art galleries and exhibitions.
+art galleries and exhibitions.